ehsan329/scraper/README.md

 # Web Scraper and Security Analyzer

-This project consists of two Python scripts: a web scraper and a security analyzer.
+This project consists of two Python scripts: a web scraper (`scrape.py`) and a security analyzer (`scan.py`).
 The web scraper downloads content from a specified website, and the security analyzer examines the downloaded code for potential vulnerabilities.

 ## Table of Contents